macsleep/gamepad/Readme.md

 * edit the Makefile and change the BOARD variable from TEENSY to MICRO
 * execute `make avrdude AVRDUDE_PROGRAMMER=avr109 AVRDUDE_PORT=<serial port>` to download the hex file to the attached Micro

 Replace `<serial port>` with the device name the Micro is connected to on your computer after resetting.
 Depending on the bootloader installed on your Micro you might have to change AVRDUDE_PROGRAMMER value from avr109 to arduino.
+If you don't want to build the software yourself just download the Gamepad.hex.micro file and load it onto the Micro using: `avrdude -p atmega32u4 -P <serial port> -c avr109 -U flash:w:Gamepad.hex.micro`

 ## Usage
 Create a new model for the S.BUS gamepad on your transmitter.
 Make sure that you enable at least 4 channels (e.g. ailerons, elevator, throttle and rudder) for the receiver.
 Bind the receiver like you normally would.
 Use software like [HTML5 Gamepad Tester](http://html5gamepad.com/) to test the S.BUS gamepad.
 Once you have confirmed operation start your favorite simulator and enjoy.